sahilkhan18/OIBSIP/README.md

 # OIBSIP

-In this repository i will be uploading all my projects from the summer internship program from OASIS INFOBYTE .
+In this repository , I will be uploading all the codes of the first task of the  Summer Internship Program from OASIS INFOBYTE .

+The first task of level 2 is to design a Calculator using HTML,CSS, and JAVASCRIPT .